-Wholesale, Retail Pricing and Point-of-Sale Upgrade
+Wholesale and Retail Pricing, Store Point-of-Sale Upgrade and Centralized Store Replenishment System Projects

-BC Liquor Stores became a customer of the LDB's Wholesale division in April 2015.
+BCLS became a customer of the LDB's Wholesale division in April 2015.
 They are now subject to the same wholesale pricing as other liquor retailers.
-As part of the project that separated wholesale and retail pricing, the LDB is upgrading the point-of-sale (POS) technology to support the modernization of BC Liquor Stores and to improve customer service.
-To ensure the new POS system rolls out as smoothly as possible and with minimal impact on customers, suppliers and employees, the LDB is piloting a few stores with the new technology before implementing the solution across all the stores.
-The LDB expects that all stores will have the new technology by summer 2017.
-The total capital cost for the project is estimated to be \$20 million.
+As part of the projects that separated wholesale and retail pricing, the LDB is upgrading the point-of-sale (POS) technology and implementing a centralized product replenishment system to support the modernization of BCLS and to improve customer service.
+To ensure the new systems roll out would go as smoothly as possible and with minimal impact on customers, suppliers and employees, the LDB piloted a few stores with the new technology and is now implementing the solutions across all the stores.
+The LDB expects that all stores will have the new technology by fall 2017.
+The total capital cost for these projects is estimated to be \$24 million over the past three years.

-Appendix A:

-Hyperlinks to Additional Information
+Appendix A: Hyperlinks to Additional Information